AbnerStelmastchuk/Circuit-Breaker/README.md

         Create any example web server
     )
     step 2(
-        Create a Dockerfile and build this image with Rancher )
+        Create a Dockerfile and build this image
+    )
     step 3(
         Using kubenertes with Rancher